makrai/notes/bostan18-text-emo-corpora.md

 * features: word n-grams, character n-grams, word embeddings, affect lexicons, negation, punctuation, emoticons, or hashtags (Mohammad, 2012)
-* classifiers such as naive Bayes, SVM (Mohammad, 2012), MaxEnt and others to
+* classifiers such as naive Bayes, SVM (Mohammad, 2012), MaxEnt and others
 * deep learning, SOTA models for emotion classification are often based on
-  * Schuff+ (2017) applied models from the classes of CNN, BiLSTM (Schuster and Paliwal, 1997), and LSTM (Hochreiter and Schmidhuber, 1997) and compare them to linear classifiers (SVM and MaxEnt), where the BiLSTM show best results with the most balanced precision and recall
+  * Schuff+ (2017) applied
+    * models from the classes of CNN, BiLSTM (Schuster and Paliwal, 1997), and LSTM (Hochreiter and Schmidhuber, 1997) and
+    * compared to linear classifiers (SVM and MaxEnt), where the
+    * BiLSTM show best results with the most balanced precision and recall
   * Abdul-Mageed and Ungar (2017) claim the highest F1 following Plutchik’s emotion model with gated recurrent unit networks (Chung+, 2015)
 * transfer learning; to make use of similar resources and then transfer